St. John's School (Texas): Campus

 St. John's 41-acre grounds are located in the central part of Houston, Texas, specifically spanning the Upper Kirby district and the residential neighborhood of River Oaks.

 The campus itself comprises two campuses, divided by Westheimer Road, that are connected by two pedestrian tunnels underneath Westheimer.
 The Brown (South) Campus contains the Lower School (classes K-5) and the Georges Middle School (classes 6–8) as well as the Virginia Stuller Tatham (VST) Fine Arts Center and the Smith Athletic Center.
 The Cullen (North) Campus houses the Upper School (classes 9–12) and the focal point of the School, the Quadrangle.
 The Lower, Middle, and Upper Schools each maintain their own libraries.
 Upper and Middle School students share the Upper School cafeteria, and the Lower School has its own.

 In addition, the school's primary athletic field, Skip Lee Field, and its track are located on the South Campus to the east of the Middle School and to the south of the Lower School.
 The School also owns two properties neighboring the South Campus that house athletic fields (Finnegan Field and Scotty Caven Field) for field hockey, soccer, and lacrosse.

 Across Buffalo Speedway from the South Campus is the Taub Property, a 13-acre property acquired by St. John's in December 2012.
-The school's baseball field along with temporary offices are located on the property as of March 2015.
+The school's baseball field, tennis courts, and softball field, along with temporary offices are located on the property as of March 2025.

 The William Stamps Farish Quadrangle, the first building constructed, has an exterior of Austin limestone and was designed by Hiram A. Salisbury.
 It was built beginning in late March 1946, with an interruption from June 13 to August 30 of that year due to a strike, with the end in March 1948.
 The two wings were West Farish and East Farish, the former the school's first wing and named after killed in action World War II soldier William Stamps Farish Jr., and the second named after his father, William Stamps Farish Sr. The money used to build the wings originated from the wife of Farish Sr., also the mother of Farish Jr. Due to a lack of housing in the area, initially a portion of West Farish was used as faculty apartments, but they were discontinued in 1952 and converted into offices and classrooms as additional non-school housing opened.
 The school announced in June 2004 that it would redevelop three sides of the Quadrangle.
 Leigh Cutler wrote in The Houston Review that "Although the exterior design of the new building is sympathetic to old construction, much of the original materials and limestone patterns cannot be repeated."

 In late 2014 the school released its master plan for the campus that included the recently acquired Taub Property.
 The plan was developed with the assistance of Architectural Resources Cambridge and the input of faculty, students, and alumni.

 The school is adjacent to Lamar High School, a public secondary school operated by Houston Independent School District.